pranav-ganesh/tp/docs/DeveloperGuide.md

 **How the import is executed:**
 1. MainWindow calls logic to import data
 2. Logic calls StorageManager to import the data into a model
-3. StorageManager calls CsvImportExportStorage to read and convert all details found in csv file to list of valid people
+3. StorageManager calls CsvAddressBookImportExport to read and convert all details found in csv file to list of valid people
-4. CsvImportExportStorage then either adds or updates valid people into the model.
+4. CsvAddressBookImportExport then either adds or updates valid people into the model.
 5. Logic then saves the database after all imports have been completed

 ![Interactions Inside the Storage Component when importing](images/ImportCsvSequenceDiagram.png)